RoarAbiye/neovim.roar/README.md

 ## Installation 🔨

+# ℹ Requirements
+* **neovim 10 or greater**

-To install this configuration, clone the repository and copy the `.config/nvim` directory to your home directory.
+Clone the repository and copy the `.config/nvim` directory to your home directory.
 Then, open Neovim and run the following command:

     >> Back your current config by runnign
     >> `mv $HOME/.config/nvim $HOME/.config/nvim.bak`